An industrial building constructed over and around a fully operational fertiliser works.

-We’ve completed a number of projects at Ravendown’s fertiliser Dunedin manufacturing plant over the years, and we have a tradesman on site permanently to keep on top of repairs to the buildings and wharf.
-Our latest major project was a 1,150m2 steel building to cover existing acid plant and equipment in the sulphur melter works, and to provide additional storage for finished bagged product.
+We’ve completed a number of projects at Ravendown’s fertiliser Dunedin manufacturing plant over the years.
+One major project was a 1,150m² steel building to cover the existing acid plant and equipment in the sulphur melter works, and to provide additional storage for finished bagged product.

 We worked closely with Ravensdown to carefully plan the project so that disruptive work involving disconnection and re-connection of services to the melter plant could take place during Ravensdown’s annual maintenance shutdowns, allowing the plant to continue operating as usual while we worked over and around it.
 We developed a full methodology and sequence of work, so Ravensdown’s operational staff knew what was happening when.